hussainweb/drupalqa-action/README.md

     tasks: []
 ```

-This runs `grumphp run` on the code base.
+This runs `grumphp run` on the codebase.

 ### phpstan